Audrey Flack: Career

 Flack's early work in the 1950s was abstract expressionist; one such painting paid tribute to Franz Kline.
 The ironic kitsch themes in her early work influenced Jeff Koons.
 But gradually, Flack became a New Realist and then evolved into photorealism during the 1960s.
 Her move to the photorealist style was in part because she wanted her art to communicate to the viewer.
 She was the first photorealist painter to be added to the collection of the Museum of Modern Art in 1966.
-Between 1976 and 1978 she painted her Vanitas series, including the piece Marilyn.
+Between 1976 and 1978 she painted her Vanitas series, including the iconic piece Marilyn.